-Application has been made to the Irish Stock Exchange plc, trading as Euronext Dublin ("Euronext Dublin") for Euro-commercial paper notes (the "Notes") issued during the twelve months after the date of this document under the €10,000,000,000 Euro-commercial paper programme (the "Programme") of Santander Consumer Finance, S.A. described in this document to be admitted to the official list of Euronext Dublin (the "Official List") and trading on its regulated market.
+Application has been made to the Irish Stock Exchange plc, trading as Euronext Dublin ("Euronext Dublin") for Euro-commercial paper notes (the "Notes") issued during the twelve months after the date of this document under the EUR 10,000,000,000 Euro-commercial paper programme (the "Programme") of Santander Consumer Finance, S.A. described in this document to be admitted to the official list of Euronext Dublin (the "Official List") and trading on its regulated market.
+The regulated market of Euronext Dublin is a regulated market for the purposes of Directive 2014/65/EU (as amended, "MiFID II").